 Whether you own your own food truck business or are looking to start one, the National Food Truck Association is a good place to find regional food truck associations.
 You’ll be able to join, network, and find others who can help you in your area.

-If you don’t see a local association in the directory of associations, the National Food Truck Association website has guidance on how to start a food truck association in your own area.
+If you don’t see a local association, the National Food Truck Association website has guidance on how to start a food truck association in your own area.
 They offer hands-on help, including assistance with your 501(c)6 paperwork, and with advocacy and fundraising strategies.